 Does your teen want to learn how to make and keep friends?
-Then the PEERS program might be for you!
+Then the PEERS program is for you!

-Parents are taught how to assist their children in making and keeping friends by providing feedback through coaching during the practice tasks throughout the week.
+During PEERS, parents are taught how to assist their kids in making and keeping friends by providing feedback through coaching during the practice tasks throughout the week.

 The topics teens will learn about include: